OpenGeoscience/database_assetstore/README.rst

   * ``jsonlines`` - each row is a stand-alone JSON object.

-  * ``geojson`` - any value that could be GeoJSON is combined into a single GeometryCollection object.
+  * ``geojson`` - any value that could be GeoJSON is combined into a single ``GeometryCollection`` or ``FeatureCollection`` object.
+The result is a ``FeatureCollection`` if the first row contains a ``Feature``.
 Values that are not GeoJSON are ignored.
 This is only useful if the database returns GeoJSON strings or dictionaries.
 All values in all rows are combined together in order.

     For instance, when using a Postgres database with the PostGIS extension, if there is a column with geometry information called ``geom``, asking for the GeoJSON output of the fields ``[{"func": "ST_AsGeoJSON", "param": [{"func": "st_transform", "param": [{"field": "geom"}, 4326]}]}]`` would get a single GeoJSON object of all of the rows in the EPSG:4326 coordinate system.